|

 limits.

-set down for the purpose of bathing or may bathe :
+down for the purpose of bathing or may bathe :

-Provided always that this byelaw shall not
+Provided always that this byelaw shall not apply

-specified from any person bathing within the aforesaid
+person bathing within the aforesaid limits.

 Penalties.